-The longer answer relates to confidentiality and privacy in video chat, about which concerns have been raised during COVID-19.
+The longer answer relates to confidentiality and privacy in video chat.
 As you may know, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) created national security standards with which to protect sensitive and confidential patient health information.
 Google Meet and Zoom are HIPAA-compliant; FaceTime and Skype are not.

 Some folks are tech-savvy enough to access video chat therapy platforms on various devices.
 Our patients do remote therapy sessions on laptops, desktop computers, cellphones, and tablets.
 If you’re worried about setting up the app or running the program, ask your video chat therapist for some help before your appointment.
 We’re fluent enough in tech-speak to help with most obstacles.
 We can schedule a quick call or talk you through some steps via email to ensure that you’ll be ready to go before your video conferencing therapy session.